vdbergh/vtjson/README.md

 - The optional `name` argument is used to refer to the object being validated in the returned message.
 - The optional argument `strict` indicates whether or not the object being validated is allowed to have keys/entries which are not in the schema.
 ## Wrappers
-A wrapper takes one or more schemas as arguments and produces a new schema.
+A wrapper takes one or more schemas as arguments and produces a new schema. **Warning:** wrappers should be considered as being immutable.
+In other words: if the underlying schemas change after a wrapper has been created then the effect of using the wrapper is undefined.
+If you _really_ need this then you should recreate the wrapper.
 - An object matches the schema `union(schema1, ..., schemaN)` if it matches one of the schemas `schema1, ..., schemaN`.
 This is almost the same as `{schema1, ..., schemaN}`, or equivalently `set((schema1, ..., schemaN))` if `schema1, ..., schemaN` are hashable.
 - An object matches the schema `intersect(schema1, ..., schemaN)` if it matches all the schemas `schema1, ..., schemaN`.
 - An object matches the schema `complement(schema)` if it does not match `schema`.
 - An object matches the schema `lax(schema)` if it matches `schema` when validated with `strict=False`.
 - An object matches the schema `strict(schema)` if it matches `schema` when validated with `strict=True`.
 - An object matches the schema `set_name(schema, name)` if it matches `schema`.
 But the `name` argument will be used in non-validation messages.
-- An object matches the schema `compile(schema)` if it matches `schema`. `vtjson` compiles the schema on validation so pre-compiling is not necessary but, in some cases, it may gain a bit of performance.
+- An object matches the schema `compile(schema)` if it matches `schema`. `vtjson` compiles the schema before performing a validation so pre-compiling is not necessary but, in some cases, it may gain a bit of performance.
 - An object matches the schema `quote(schema)` if it is equal to `schema`.
 For example the schema `{"cats", "dogs"}` matches the strings `"cats"` and `"dogs"` but the schema `quote({"cats", "dogs"})` matches the set `{"cats", "dogs"}`.
 ## Built-ins
 Some built-ins take arguments.
 If no arguments are given then the parentheses can be omitted.
 So `email` is equivalent to `email()`.